hyperledger/aries-rfcs/concepts/0003-protocols/README.md

 #### How to define a protocol or message family

-To define a protocol, write a HIPE.
-Specific instructions for protocol HIPEs, and a discussion about the theory behind detailed protocol concepts, are given in the [Template for Protocol HIPEs]( template.md).
-The [tictactoe 1.0 protocol]( tictactoe-1.0/README.md) is also attached to this HIPE as an example.
+To define a protocol, write an RFC.
+Specific instructions for protocol RFCs, and a discussion about the theory behind detailed protocol concepts, are given in the [Template for Protocol RFCs]( template.md).
+The [tictactoe 1.0 protocol]( tictactoe-1.0/README.md) is also attached to this RFC as an example.

 [![tictactoe protocol](tictactoe-1.0/tile.png)](tictactoe-1.0/README.md)